Lambda Tips

 verboseanddryfor detailed output and side-effect-free runs - Health check action — respond to

-action: "health"to report version and verify connections - Centralized health check — a single lambda that pings all others and compares versions
+- Centralized health check — a single lambda that pings all others and compares versions

 Debugging Flags